thor-harsh/Project--Hadoop-18/README.md

 <table>

-**In this project we will be using Apache Spark with Python to find the Minimum Temperature for a given year for a given place from 1800.csv dataset.**
+**In this project we will be using Apache Spark with Python to Find the Minimum Temperature for a given year for a given place from 1800.csv dataset.**

 **Before diving into the project let's get to know about Spark**...<br></br>